VibeNoobNotFound/Glotto/README.md

    Open `Glotto.MacOS/Glotto/Glotto.xcodeproj` in Xcode.
 3. **Build and Run:**
    - Press `Cmd + R` in Xcode.
-   - Upon first launch, Glotto will request **Accessibility permissions** (required to intercept shortcut keys, determine cursor positioning, and inject text).
+   - Glotto requires **Accessibility permissions** to capture keys and insert text.
-   - If you rebuild the app binary later, you may need to toggle the permission Off and On in System Settings → Privacy & Security → Accessibility due to macOS binary-signature caching.
+   - *Note:* If you rebuild the app binary later, you may need to toggle the permission Off and On in System Settings → Privacy & Security → Accessibility due to macOS binary-signature caching.